RAIK284/course-project-turing-trifecta/wavelength-api/README.md

 # Wavelength API

+### Prerequisites

+- .NET Version 7 (not 6 or any other version) is required to run the backend.

 ### Useful Commands
 - `dotnet clean; dotnet build` cleans and builds the backend
 - `dotnet run` runs the backend